multimediaeval/multimediaeval.github.io/_editions/2022/tasks/disastermm.md

 In LETT, F1-score will be used too, not in sentence level, but in word level.
 To further explain, if a given label for a word matches the label of the annotator for this particular word, then it is considered as true (true positive if “B-LOC”/“I-LOC”, true negative if “O”).
 Two scores will be measured per each run: the exact F1-score, where labels have to fully match, and the partial F1-score, where either “B-LOC” or “I-LOC” can be considered as true as long as the annotator’s label concerns location.

 #### Quest for insight
+Here are several research questions related to this challenge that participants can strive to answer in order to go beyond just looking at the evaluation metrics:
-* Does the involvement of visual features improve or deteriorate the classification prediction?
+* What do the visual features contribute to the classification?
+Which properties of the images are important?
 * What metadata can be useful in relevance classification?
+Why?
 * What types of posts are misclassified as relevant to flooding incidents?
 * Is it easier to detect single-word or multi-word locations?
+Why?
 * What types of words are misrecognized as locations?
 * What additional challenges are met when analyzing Italian text, compared to English?